roboflow/roboflow-swift/README.md

 confdience: Float
 color: UIColor
 box: CGRect
+points: [CGPoint] // only on instance segmentation models
 ```

-Call `getValues` on the returned `RFObjectDetectionPrediction` to get these results.
+Call `getValues` on the returned `RFObjectDetectionPrediction` or `RFInstanceSegmentationPrediction` to get these results.